View on GitHub

 score = -10

-# Keep the window always on top, but automatically move to the back when the mouse approaches
+# Keep the window always on top, but automatically move it to the bottom when the mouse is near

 always_on_top = true